mirceaulinic/ISalt/README.rst

     'Ubuntu-18.04'

-In other words, ISalt is an enhanced IPython console which gives you access to the Salt global variables you usually make use in your code.
+In other words, ISalt is an enhanced IPython console which gives you access to the Salt global variables typically used in Salt code.

 Install
 -------